-- You’re a woman and cannot apply makeup to your upper eyelid because it’s covered by drooping skin.
+- You’re a woman and cannot apply makeup to your upper eyelid because it’s covered by a drooping brow.

-- If you lift the skin over the eyebrow into a better position, it eliminates most of the extra skin on the upper eyelid.
+- If you lift the skin over the eyebrow into a better position, it eliminates most of the extra skin on the upper lids.

 Request A Brow Lift Consultation Today

 Interested in a Las Vegas brow lift?
-Please schedule a consultation with Dr. Rachel Mason today!
+Please schedule a consultation with board certified plastic surgeon Dr. Rachel Mason today!
 She will review the brow lift procedure with you and determine if you’re an ideal candidate.

 Millennial Brow Lift Plastic Surgery Trend.
 (2020).
 Accessed at https://www.allure.com/story/millennial-brow-lift-plastic-surgery-trend